 The HRCC must be composed of at least three directors, and is currently composed of Messrs.
-Beaudoin, Bekenstein, Nomicos and Philip and Ms. Samardzich, with Mr. Philip acting as chair of the HRCC.
+Beaudoin, Bekenstein and Philip and Ms. Samardzich, with Mr. Philip acting as chair of the HRCC.
 All members of the HRCC have a working familiarity with human resources and compensation matters.

-The Board of Directors has adopted a written charter describing the mandate of the HRCC, effective as of November 25, 2019, and reflecting the purpose of the HRCC, which is to assist the Board of Directors in fulfilling its oversight responsibilities with respect to the establishment of key human resources and compensation policies (including all incentive and equity-based compensation plans), the performance evaluation of the CEO and the executive officers, the determination of the compensation for the CEO and the executive officers, the determination of the oversight over the appointment and evaluation of senior officers, but excluding CEO succession) and reporting to the Board of Directors on any outstanding issue.
+The Board of Directors has adopted a written charter describing the mandate of the HRCC, and reflecting the purpose of the HRCC, which is to assist the Board of Directors in fulfilling its oversight responsibilities with respect to the establishment of key human resources and compensation policies

+(including all incentive and equity-based compensation plans), the performance evaluation of the CEO and the executive officers, the determination of the compensation for the CEO and the executives officers of the Company, succession planning (including the oversight over the appointment and evaluation of senior officers, but excluding CEO succession) and reporting to the Board of Directors on any outstanding issue.